tunylund/shared-state/README.md

-# GameState
+# Shared State
-Synchronized state between server and multiple clients using WebRTC and WebSockets
+Synchronized state between server and multiple clients using WebRTC and WebSockets.

 # Server usage
 ```